xianghui/javascript101/content/lessons/1-3-functions.md

 ## Hoisting

-Javascript has a special behavior call **hoisting** which moves (variable or function) declarations to the top.
-If we were to change the above example to the following, you will realize that the browser no longer show the not defined error.
+Javascript has a special behavior called **hoisting** which moves (variable or function) declarations to the top.
+If we were to change the above example to the following, you will realize that the browser no longer shows the not defined error.
 Instead, `y` is now undefined.
 It might look strange especially for those who are familiar with strongly typed languages like Java.
 The reason this is happening is because JS will move the variable declaration (`var y`) to the top